hoanghieu512/InkPilot/PROJECT_OVERVIEW.md

 - **Schema migration:** `migrations.ts` detects old tables and drops/recreates — safe because sources are re-seeded and scoring is idempotent.

+- **Reply tracking (hybrid CSV + API):** `runReplyAnalyze` treats the X Analytics CSV as the free base layer (reply impressions/engagements/follows come straight from it).
+TwitterAPI.io is called only to fill what the CSV lacks — the reply's hour-of-day and the parent tweet's cumulative impressions/engagements (a wave-size proxy, not a realtime number).
+Enrichment is one-pass: only rows with `enriched_at IS NULL` call the API, so re-runs are cheap and idempotent.
+Per-reply API failures are caught, counted, and skipped — the run never aborts.
+All snapshot aggregation reads back from the DB after upsert, so the JSON is reproducible; `weeklyTrend` spans all accumulated rows while every other section reflects the current CSV's period.
+The live TwitterAPI.io JSON shape is an assumption isolated in `enricher.ts` (`mapTweet`/`fetchTweet`, flagged `// VERIFY`).

 ---

 ## 5. Key Files / Modules | File và module quan trọng